Yusu-f/livegap-charts/docs/charts/bar-chart.md

-# Line Chart
+# Bar Chart

-Line Charts are ideal for displaying trends over time or comparing multiple data sets.
+Bar charts are an effective tool for visually comparing different categories or values.
+They are particularly useful when you want to:

+* Show the distribution of data points: How often a particular category or value occurs.
+* Compare metric values across different groups: Identify differences in performance, quantity, or frequency between various categories.
+* Determine which groups are highest or most common: Easily spot the largest or most frequent categories.
+* Visualize how other groups compare against the others: Understand the relative differences between categories.

-Here's a detailed guide on how to create a line chart with LiveGap charts.
+Here's a detailed guide on how to create a bar chart with LiveGap charts.

-## How to create and use a Line Chart
+## How to create and use a Bar Chart

-### Step 1: Create a Line Chart
+### Step 1: Create a Bar Chart

-To create a new Line Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and then select `Line Chart` from the list of options presented.
+To create a new bar Chart, click the `Make your Chart` button on the [LiveGap Charts Home screen](https://charts.livegap.com/) and then select `Bar Chart` from the list of options presented.

-This will open the Chart editor with the default line chart loaded.
+This will open the Chart editor with the default bar chart loaded.

-You can load a different line chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.
+You can load a different bar chart from the `Gallery` by clicking the `SELECT CHART` button under the `CHART` tab in the right sidebar.

 ### Step 2: Add data to your chart

-Add your data to your line chart using the spreadsheet at the bottom of the screen.
+Add your data to your bar chart using the spreadsheet at the bottom of the screen.

 ![Customize Chart](../assets/images/add-data.png)